cloudflare/cloudflare-docs/content/images/polish/compression.md

 When enabled, in addition to other optimizations, Polish creates versions of images converted to the WebP format.

 WebP compression is quite effective on PNG images, reducing file sizes by approximately 26 percent.
-It may reduce file sizes of JPEG images by around 17 percent.
+It may reduce file sizes of JPEG images by around 17 percent, but this [depends on several factors](/images/polish/no-webp/).
 WebP is supported in all browsers except for Internet Explorer and KaiOS.
 You can learn more in our [blog post](https://blog.cloudflare.com/a-very-webp-new-year-from-cloudflare/).

 The WebP version is served only when the `Accept` header from the browser includes WebP, and the WebP image is significantly smaller than the lossy or lossless recompression of the original format: